 - edges: generator

-A generator of triples of the form (u, v, d), where (u, v) is the edge being explored in the depth-first search and d is one of the strings ‘forward’, ‘nontree’, or ‘reverse’.
+A generator of triples of the form (u, v, d), where (u, v) is the edge being explored in the depth-first search and d is one of the strings ‘forward’, ‘nontree’, ‘reverse’, or ‘reverse-depth_limit’.
 A ‘forward’ edge is one in which u has been visited but v has not.
 A ‘nontree’ edge is one in which both u and v have been visited but the edge is not in the DFS tree.
-A ‘reverse’ edge is on in which both u and v have been visited and the edge is in the DFS tree.
+A ‘reverse’ edge is one in which both u and v have been visited and the edge is in the DFS tree.
+When the

 If a source is not specified then a source is chosen arbitrarily and repeatedly until all components in the graph are searched.